ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### Skills
 **Ability**
-:    *   Hold a valid Class 5 driver's license with a clean, accident-free driving record
+:    *   Hold a valid Class 5 driver's license with a clean, accident-free driving record.
-     *   Able to drive both automatic and manual transmission vehicles with confidence
+     *   Able to drive both automatic and manual transmission vehicles with confidence.
-     *   Familiar with operating pressure washers and vacuum cleaners, ensuring thorough and efficient cleaning processes
+     *   Familiar with operating pressure washers and vacuum cleaners, ensuring thorough and efficient cleaning processes.
-     *   Own a reliable vehicle and maintain it properly, ensuring punctuality and dependability for daily commute to work
+     *   Own a reliable vehicle and maintain it properly, ensuring punctuality and dependability for daily commute to work.

 **Soft Skills**
 :    *   Attention to Detail